tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 #### Pre-Required:
   Windows10 Pro with Hyper-V and 60min of your time.

-Today, I tried or better I installed the components are necessary to run Dockers mobyprojekt and linuxkit on windows.
+Today, I tried or better I installed the components are necessary to run Docker's Moby Project and linuxkit on Windows.

 Before we can start building an image we should check a couple of pre-requirements first.
-I will also describe how to use GitBash or PowerShell to fire commands and stuff like that.
-So keep reading :).
+I will also describe how to use Git Bash or PowerShell to fire commands and stuff like that.
+So keep reading :)

 ![spongebob keep reading](https://media.giphy.com/media/WoWm8YzFQJg5i/giphy.gif?response_id=591f663d3fe17e6328d17717)